-One aspect of President Donald Trump’s foreign policy since January 1017 has been he has followed in the steps of Barack Obama in his aversion to the concept or even the use of the words “International Law”.
-Obama’s avoidance of the term and concept had much to do with some of his biggest foreign policy failures: Failure to enter the Paris Climate Accord or the nuclear agreement with Iran as a Treaty or Congressional-Executrive Agreement fiving the agreements the status of binding commitments under international law.
-A Treaty would have required the advise and consent of 2.3 of the Senate, while a Congressional-Executive Agreement would have required the approval of both the House and the Senate by majority votes.
-Either would have established the agrement as a binding “treaty” as that term is defined in international law (The Vienna Convention on the Law of treaties).
-This would have required some participation by some sympathetic Republicans on the negotiating team.
+One aspect of President Donald Trump’s foreign policy since January 2017 has been he has followed in the steps of Barack Obama in his aversion to the concept or even the use of the words “International Law”.
+Obama’s avoidance of the term and concept had much to do with some of his biggest foreign policy failures: Failure to enter the Paris Climate Accord or the nuclear agreement with Iran as a Treaty or Congressional-Executrive Agreement giving the agreements the status of binding commitments under international law.
+A Treaty would have required the advise and consent of 2/3 of the Senate, while a Congressional-Executive Agreement would have required the approval of both the House and the Senate by majority votes.
+Either would have established the agrement as a binding “treaty” as that term is defined in international law (The Vienna Convention on the Law of Treaties).
+This would have required some participation by some sympathetic Republicans, and their inclusion on the negotiating team.

-The point is simply t5hat Trump has simply continued Obama’s policy of downplaying international law.
+The point is that Trump has simply continued Obama’s policy of downplaying international law.

-To help Mr. Trump grasp trhe essential characteristics of international law, it will be useful to break down the term into its two constituent elements.
+To help Mr. Trump grasp the essential characteristics of international law, it will be useful to break down the term into its two constituent elements.

 I. First, International Law is international.